 In general, as long as the Company qualifies as a REIT, it will not be subject to Federal income tax on income or capital gain that it distributes in a timely manner to shareholders.
 If the Service successfully challenged the tax status of the Company as a REIT, the Company's income and capital gains would become subject to Federal income tax (including any applicable minimum tax) at corporate rates.
 Consequently, the amount of after tax earnings available for distribution to shareholders would decrease substantially.
 In addition, "net capital gain" (net long-term capital gain in excess of net short-term capital loss) distributed by the Company would be taxed as ordinary dividends to shareholders rather than as long-term capital gain.
-The Company would not be eligible to re-elect REIT status under the Code until the fifth taxable year beginning after the taxable year in which it failed so to qualify, unless its failure to qualify was due to reasonable cause and not to willful neglect and certain other requirements were satisfied.
+The Company would not be eligible to re-elect REIT status under the Code until the fifth taxable year beginning after the taxable year in which it failed so to qualify, unless its failure to qualify was due to statisfied.
 Also, immediately prior to requalification as a REIT under the Code, the Company could be taxed on any unrealized appreciation in its assets.